PhaserEditor2D/PhaserEditor2D-v3-docs/intro/collaboration.rst

 The main place for collaboration is the `Phaser Editor 2D repository in GitHub <https://github.com/PhaserEditor2D/PhaserEditor2D-v3/>`_.

-In addition, you can contact us in our social channels:
+Also, you can contact us in our social channels:

 `Twitter @PhaserEditor2D <https://twitter.com/PhaserEditor2D>`_